 During World War II the castle provided a home for dozens of evacuee children.
 The estate was also the location of several crashes of allied aircraft, including a B-17 Flying Fortress parts of which are now in the possession of Highclere.

 Highclere Castle is home to the eponymous Downton Abbey, home to the Earl and Countess of Carnarvon and their family since 1679.
 Highclere is undoubtedly one of England's most beautiful castles set amid spectacular parkland.

-The current castle was largely rebuild in the mid 19th century by Sir Charles Barry, the architect who redesigned the Houses of Parliament.
-The majestic Victorian gothic edifice, standing in grounds landscaped by Capability Brown, is a testament to Britain’s pride and self-confidence of the time.
+The current castle was largely rebuilt in the mid 19th century by Sir Charles Barry, the architect who redesigned the Houses of Parliament.
+The majestic Victorian gothic edifice, standing in grounds landscaped by Capability Brown, is a testament to Britain’s pride and self confidence of the time.

 The Castle’s history also includes a fascinating connection with ancient Egypt, as the 5th Earl of Carnarvon and Howard Carter, discovered the tomb of Tutankhamun in the Valley of the Kings in 1922.
 The Castle houses an exhibition to commemorate this historic event, including some rare antiques from the 5th Earl’s earlier Egyptian excavations.
 A visit to the Egyptian Exhibition accompanied by one of Highclere’s tour guides can be combined with a tour of the state rooms of the Castle including remarkable works of art, paintings and furniture with fascinating historical links.